Identifying Information from Observations with Uncertainty and Novelty: Notation

-In this work, we consider stochastic processes that represent a time-ordered series of unknown, potentially random, quantities denoted as random variables at each time-step.
+In this work, we consider stochastic processes that represent a time-ordered series of unknown, potentially random, quantities represented as an ordered sequence of random variables.
 Let all processes be referenced by their latent state sequence $X$ with respect to time, or their latent state set $\Grave{X}$ with respect to its own index set.
-Let $\vvec{X}^{L}_t$ indicate an $L$ length time ordered sequence possibly with repetition that \textit{inclusively} starts at the index in the subscript, where $\vvec{X}^{1}_t = \vvec{X}_t = X^{1}_t = X_t$.
+Let $\vvec{X}^{L}_t$ indicate an $L$ length time ordered sequence possibly with repetition that \textit{inclusively} starts at the index in the subscript, where $\vvec{X}^{1}_t = \vvec{X}_t$.
 To refer to $L$ prior states, $\vvec{X}^{-L}_t$ is the ordered $L$ length sequence ending \textit{exclusively} at $t$. $\vvec{X}^0$ is the empty set.
 Boldfaced letters, $\vvec{\mathbf{X}}^t_1$, represent a set of time index-aligned processes over $\MeasurableInput^t$.
 The length of bits $\ell(\vvec{x}^t_1) \neq t$ when $\MeasurableInput \neq \B$.
-The general definition of a process as per \cite{bellmanAdaptiveControlProcesses1961} is as follows in our terminology and notation. \begin{definition} A \textbf{process} $\vvec{\Input}$ consists of the following parts in order of dependency in definition, where it is a \textbf{deterministic process} if there is no randomness in either the states or the transition function.
+The general definition of a process as per \citet{bellmanAdaptiveControlProcesses1961} is as follows in our terminology and notation. \begin{definition} A \textbf{process} $\vvec{\Input}$ consists of the following parts in order of dependency in definition, where it is a \textbf{deterministic process} if there is no randomness in either the states or the transition function.
 Otherwise, the process is considered a \textbf{stochastic process}. \begin{enumerate}[noitemsep,nolistsep] \item \textbf{Time} $t \in \Time : \Time \subseteq \Z$; There is some index-set that represents time.
 As we focus on computable processes, this is discrete time.
-This indexes the process' state in time.

 \item \textbf{Latent state set} $\Grave{\Input} \triangleq \{\Grave{\Input}_1, \Grave{\Input}_2, ..., \Grave{\Input}_m \}$; A set of $m$ potentially random variables that each serve as a unique state of the (stochastic) process where a state may possibly repeat in the process throughout time.
 This set may be indexed by some index-set, which is not necessarily time.